Charleston Battery: Stadiums

 Charleston Battery played their first six seasons in downtown Charleston at Stoney Field, a facility they shared with various college and high school sports teams.

 The club moved to MUSC Health Stadium (previously known as Blackbaud Stadium) in the suburban Daniel Island area in 1999.
 The first privately funded soccer-specific stadium built in the United States, it seats 5,100 people.
 MUSC Health Stadium is modeled on lower level English soccer stadiums and features an on-site pub called The Three Lions behind the west stand.
 The stadium site also features a training field and club offices.

 In 2016, the ownership built the second-largest video board in the Southeast.
 MUSC Health Stadium's jumbotron is 3,000 square feet.
 When comparing the square footage to stadium seats ratio, the video board is the largest in the world.

 Additionally, the complex includes sky boxes, a plaza for corporate entertaining, and state-of-the-art media capabilities, making it one of the premier professional soccer venues in the U.S.

 In 2019, under new ownership led by Rob Salvatore, the club announced that Charleston Battery would move off Daniel Island to Patriots Point in Mount Pleasant, South Carolina.
 The current stadium complex is home to the College of Charleston soccer, baseball and softball teams.
 Situated off the Ravenel Bridge in Mt.
 Pleasant, Battery's new stadium is back in the heart of Charleston.
-Patriots Point sits a short drive from all corners of the Holy City and minutes from the best bars, restaurants and attractions the city has to offer.
+Patriots Point sits a short drive from all corners of the Holy City and minutes from bars, restaurants and attractions.

 After extensive renovations and expansion in early 2020, Patriots Point opened to limited fans during the pandemic-shortened 2020 season.
 The stadium held its grand opening during the 2021 season as fans 'packed the Point' to cheer on the Black and Yellow.
 The ownership group has continued to expand developments at Patriots Point, with the introduction of premium seating options via shipping containers transformed into suite-like boxes with multiple levels.
 The stadium currently holds three "suite boxes" that fans can rent out for matches.